Six Reasons You Might Have Gotten a Notice Instead of Your Refund

 The IRS can hold your refund and send you a notice asking for proof that you qualify for a credit or deduction you claimed on your return.
 This commonly happens with the Earned Income Credit (EIC), when two people (usually former spouses) both claim the same child as a dependent.
 Another common example is tax identity theft (see #5).

 You should provide the IRS with the information it needs, as soon as possible.
-Learn more about how to handle refund holds and return adjustments like this.
+Learn more about IRS return problems.
 Or, you can get in touch with a tax pro for help.

 5. You were a victim of tax identity theft.